 This exhibit features more than 100 works by Renaissance artists like Leonardo da Vinci, Raphael, Michelangelo, Dürer, and others.

-The Renaissance Nude is exhibiting Getty Center now through January 27th, 2019.
+The Renaissance Nude is exhibiting at the Getty Center now through January 27th, 2019.
 The Getty Center is free and open to the public.